mage/mage/docs-sources/includes/_Actors.md

 ]);
 ```

-Freshly bootstrapped MAGE applications already have the session module activated and configured
-(including a basic Archivist configuration which will store session-information in memory).
+Freshly bootstrapped MAGE applications already have the session module activated and configured (including a basic Archivist configuration which will store session-information in memory).

+For multi-node MAGE clusters, make sure to change the vault used for sessions to be stored
+in a shared memory storage solution such as memcached, redis, etc...
+Since MAGE will need
+to retrieve sessions to route messages to them properly.

 ## Auth module